 CDMA is an interference-limited system.
 Unlike AMPS/TDMA, CDMA has a soft capacity limit; however, each user is a noise source on the shared channel and the noise contributed by users accumulates.
 This creates a practical limit to how many users a system will sustain.
 Mobiles that transmit excessive power increase interference to other mobiles.
 For CDMA, precise power control of mobiles is critical in maximizing the system's capacity and increasing battery life of the mobiles.
 The goal is to keep each mobile at the absolute minimum power level that is necessary to ensure acceptable service quality.
-Ideally, the power received at the base station from each mobile should z L
+Ideally, the power received at the base station from each mobile should be the same (minimum signal to interference).